AlgoMystique/Velvet-Cafe/README.md

 ## About
 **Velvet Cafe** was created to demonstrate modern, responsive web design for a fictional cafe.
 The project focuses on clean visuals, easy navigation, and performance optimization — giving visitors the feeling of stepping into a warm, welcoming space.

 This website is thoughtfully designed following **Ben Shneiderman’s 8 Golden Rules of UI Design** to ensure a user-centric experience.
-These principles guided decisions around consistency, feedback, error prevention, and intuitive interaction.
+These principles guided decisions around consistency and intuitive interaction.

 ## Features
 - **Responsive Design**: Fully optimized for all devices — mobile, tablet, and desktop.